sfchronicle/react-newsapp/README.md

 - Dynamic files in development (simpler for our developers), static files when built (faster for our readers)
 - Utilizes a Progressive Web App enhancements like service workers (speeds up loading) and manifest data (icons and theme colors)
 - One-line deploys to stage and production
+- Projects always up-to-date: The project deploy script grabs offers to update the "last modified" time automatically
+- Codebase always up-to-date: The project creation script grabs the latest code from this repository

 ## Requirements